 Elbow Dysplasia

 Unlike hip dysplasia, joint replacement for elbow arthritis is not highly successful.
-There are surgeons who are working to refine the implants and surgical technique, but to date, total elbow replacement is not widely performed and carries a large number of risks.
+There are surgeons who are working to refine the implants and surgical technique, but to date, total elbow replacement is not widely performed and carries a guarded prognosis.

 Other surgical options for elbow arthritis in mature dogs include canine unicompartmental elbow replacement (CUE) and Sliding Humeral Osteotomy (SHO).
 However, neither of these procedures are widely performed and the results from clinical patients are mixed.

-It is important to realize that while surgery often improves lameness in dogs with all forms of elbow dysplasia, surgery is not a cure and your dog will still require long-term arthritis management.
+It is important to realize that while surgery may improve lameness in dogs with elbow dysplasia and arthritis, surgery is not a cure and your dog will still require long-term arthritis management.

 Fragmented medial coronoid process (FMCP)